codecrafters-io/build-your-own-redis/stage_descriptions/streams-01-cc3.md

 $ ./your_program.sh
 ```

-It will send a `SET` command to your server to create a key with a string value.
+It will then send a `SET` command to your server to create a key with a string value.

 ```bash
 $ redis-cli SET some_key "foo"
 ```

-It will then send a `TYPE` command for that key.
+Next, it will send a `TYPE` command for that key.

 ```bash
 $ redis-cli TYPE some_key